ken-oS9m4Tq1/altered-base/README.md

 # altered-base

 Convert a number in string representation to another base.
 There is no limit to the size of the number and no loss of precision.
-The valid range for bases is limited only by the available character set, defined in consts.alphabet.
+The valid range for bases is limited only by the available character set, which can be extended to any size.

-Positive integers only.

 ## install